rahul-gharat/dronahq-docs/docs/reference/connectors/google-cloud-pub-sub.md

 1. Define Query Name: Assign a meaningful query name that represents the specific data retrieval operation you are performing.
 This name will be used as an identifier in your Connector Library.

-2. Select Action - Publish or Subscribe: In the Google Cloud Pub/Sub connector options, choose from ist of available actions.
+2. Select Action - Publish or Subscribe: In the Google Cloud Pub/Sub connector options, choose from list of available actions.
 Choose the `Get Topic` action.
 This action allows you to fetch information about a specific topic within your Google Cloud Pub/Sub configuration.

 3. Configure Action Inputs:
    - Specify the Topic or Subscription (for Subscribe): Select the topic or subscription you want to use for this action.